sistla-gautam/second-brain/2Areas/NicheSolv/Reports.md

 		- renamed the workspace to the tenant name (currently tenant ID as we don't have access to the tenant name)
 		- once the renaming is done, we then redirect to the /applications home page which will reflect the workspace names
 	- Sept 12, 2024
+		- went to YTI
 		- managed to invite other users to the same workspace and give them access to the workspace
 		- also managed to find the tenant name and other details of the user
 		- need to delete the default workspace that gets created when user logs in
+	- Sept 13, 2024
+		- managed to changes the workflows for different user roles
+		- admins and non admins will do different workflow
+		- need to figure out how to pass the tenant workspace ID to fresh users so they can join the same workspace
+		- took a KT from Aman regarding deployment process and the basics of the structure of the entire YDX platform